 Place de la République has renamed itself after the newly re-established Third Republic (1871-1940).
 On its center is a bronze sculpture by Léopold and Charles Morice of Marianne (9 m high) built on 14 July 1883.
 In its right hand, Marianne holds olives and the human rights tablets.

 Place de la République is a significant historical place in Paris.
-Place de la République has always been a public space since the 12th century when it was first known as the market square of Notre-Dame parish.
+Place de la République has been a public space since the 12th century when it was first known as the market square of Notre-Dame parish.

 In 1789, it became Place du Pont-Neuf and then Place Louis XVI after the French Revolution.
-After 1830, it was renamed Place de la République to commemorate the July Revolution of 1830 which established the constitutional monarchy in France.
+After 1830, it was renamed Place de la République to commemorate the July Revolution of 1830, which established the constitutional monarchy in France.

 From 1848 to 1852, Place de la Bastille was briefly renamed Place de la Défense-de-la-République during the Second Republic.